Antonio Blakeney: Early life and high school career

-Blakeney was rated as a 5 star recruit by Rivals, ESPN, and 247 Sports.
-Rivals had him as the #13 overall recruit, while ESPN had him at #15 and 247 at #16.
+Blakeney was rated as a 5-star recruit by Rivals, ESPN, and 247 Sports.
+Rivals had him as the #13 overall recruit, while ESPN had him at #15, and 247 at #16.
 Both ESPN and 247 ranked him as the #3 SG in the nation.

 College career

-Blakeney initially gave a verbal commitment to the University of Louisville, but then Blakeney changed his mind about 10 days later and decommitted.
-Blakeney ended up committing to Louisiana State University.
-At Louisiana State University he was featured in 34 games as a freshman, playing alongside Ben Simmons.
+Blakeney initially gave a verbal commitment to the University of Louisville, but then he changed his mind about 10 days later and decommitted.
+Blakeney ended up committing to Louisiana State University, (LSU), where he majored in sports administration.
+At LSU he was featured in 34 games as a freshman, playing alongside Ben Simmons.
 Behind Simmons and Keith Hornsby, Blakeney was LSU's third-leading scorer in 2015–16, averaging 12.6 points a contest, hitting a team-best 52 three-point shots on the season.

 The 2016–17 season saw him emerge as LSU's leading scorer, pouring in 17.2 points per contest, while corralling 4.8 rebounds a game and handing out 1.7 assists per outing.
 Blakeney took home an All-SEC Second Team selection that year.
-In April 2017, he announced to forgo the remaining two years of his eligibility and declared for the 2017 NBA draft.
+In April 2017, he announced that he would forego the remaining two years of his college eligibility and declared for the 2017 NBA draft.

 Professional career

 Chicago Bulls (2017–2019)

 After going undrafted, Blakeney joined the Chicago Bulls for the 2017 NBA Summer League.
 Based on his performance there, Blakeney was signed to a two-way contract by the Bulls.
 Under the terms of the deal, he split time between the Bulls and their G League affiliate, the Windy City Bulls.

 He made his professional debut with Chicago on October 19 against the Toronto Raptors.
 On November 21, 2017, Blakeney scored 15 points in 18 minutes off the bench in a 113–105 loss to the Los Angeles Lakers.
-He won the NBA G League Rookie of the Year Award for his time with the Windy City Bulls.
+He won the NBA G League Rookie of the Year Award for his time with the Windy City Bulls, with whom he averaged 32.0 points, 6.7 rebounds, and 3.9 assists per game, while shooting 86.2% from the free throw line.

 On July 19, 2018, Blakeney was signed to an NBA contract by the Bulls.

 In the season opener on October 18, 2018, Blakeney scored 15 points off the bench in a 127–108 loss to the Philadelphia 76ers.
 In a 107–105 loss to the Indiana Pacers on November 2, 2018, Blakeney scored a career-high 22 points off the bench.

 On September 9, 2019, Blakeney was released by the Bulls.

+Jiangsu Dragons (2019–2020)

+In the 2019–2020 season, Blakeney played in China with the Jiangsu Dragons of the Chinese Basketball Association (CBA).
+He averaged 34.8 points (4th in the league), 8.0 rebounds, and 3.4 assists per game, while shooting 50.0% from the field.